Getting Started - User Management

 As a result, the system returns multiple statuses, so we create a generic validation that we can pass the respective system status.

-If the result is of type FAILED, we throw an exception to abort the whole code cleanly.
+, we throw an exception to abort the whole code cleanly.

 @Service